official-stockfish/fishtest/README.md

 # Overview
 Fishtest is a distributed task queue for testing chess engines.
 It is currently being used for testing changes on Stockfish with tens of thousands of games per change.
+The following setup describes a step-by-step installation for a machine that will run test matches.

 ## Setup